Starfishhh02/Arkmind_Assessment/README.md

 3. Start the environment by typing "npm run dev"
 4. If successful, a localhost network will be provided, and use the given address to access the website

-In this development;
-1. MySQL is used as the database
-2. Axios is used to interact with the backend
-3. Frontend > React